Nice

 Garibaldi Square, Nice

-• Garibaldi Square/Place Garibaldi: Place Garibaldi is one of Nice’s beautiful city oases.
-The elegant square was laid out in the year 1700 as an extension of the old town and designed by Antonio Spinelli.
-A statue of the Italian national hero, Giuseppe Garibaldi, stands in the middle of the square.
+Place Garibaldi is one of Nice’s beautiful oases.
+The elegant square was laid out in 1700 as an extension of the old town and designed by Antonio Spinelli.
+Between the mostly similar-looking buildings, a statue of Giuseppe Garibaldi sits enthroned in the middle of the square.

-• Matisse Museum/Musée Matisse: Near the place where the artist Henri Matisse lived and worked for many years, you can visit this museum.
-It gives a good impression of Matisse’s life and works.
+Near the place where the artist Henri Matisse lived and worked for many years, this museum is designed as a glimpse into Matisse’s life and works.
+Matisse is particularly known for his paintings, and some of his works of art are exhibited here.

 Palais Massena, Nice